Suesanz/Weather-app/README.md

 # Weather-app

 ## A app designed in ReactJs using "openweathermap" api.
-Just entered the City and Country ang get the temperature , humidity etc.
+Just entered the City and Country and get the temperature , humidity etc.

 ### Prerequisites:
 1. Any javascript IDE supporting Javascript.